Chuks Aneke: Milton Keynes Dons

 On 2 August 2016, while still recovering from a knee operation during the previous season, Aneke joined League One club Milton Keynes Dons, signing a one-year deal with an option of a second year.
 On 22 November, following almost twelve months on the sidelines through injury, Aneke made his league debut for the club, as an 84th-minute substitute in a 3–2 defeat at home to Chesterfield.
 He scored his first goals for the club with a brace in a 5–3 home win over Northampton Town on 21 January 2017, and scored twice against Peterborough United a week later.
 On 17 August, Aneke signed an extended contract keeping him at the club until June 2019.

 In April 2019 Aneke was the subject of an alleged racist social media post.
 Following the club's relegation to League Two, Aneke was instrumental in helping Milton Keynes Dons achieve promotion back to League One at the first attempt, scoring 19 goals in all competitions during the 2018–19 season.

 Charlton Athletic

-On 28 June, having declined an offer of a contract extension with Milton Keynes, Aneke joined newly promoted Championship club Charlton Athletic on a free transfer effective from 1 July.
+On 28 June, having declined an offer of a contract extension with Milton Keynes Dons, Aneke joined newly promoted Championship club Charlton Athletic on a free transfer effective from 1 July.
 He scored on his debut for Charlton in a 3–1 win over Stoke City on 10 August.